bebo1010/Depth-Estimator-with-ArUco-Corner-Detection/README.md

     - `n`, `N`, `p`, or `P` to change algorithm
 - `s` or `S` to save the images
 - `f` or `F` to freeze frame
+- `a` or `A` to display detected ArUco marker
 - `c` or `C` to toggle on calibration mode
     - `s` or `S` to save chessboard image
     - `c` or `C` to toggle off calibration mode and start calibration
 - `esc` to close program

 ## Goal
-1. Currently
-    - Add button for marking ArUco on image
-        - maybe use red color, but still depends on whether it can be seen or not

-2. Next Step
 - Allow loading back calibration parameters.
 - Add rectifying image and show epipolar lines again.

 ## File Structure